 You sent it to the wrong person: If you know that person you can ask for your money back.
 If you don’t, the chances of seeing your money again are very thin.

-You sent it to a public address and the private key associated is lost?
+You sent it to an address and the private key associated is lost?
 Then my friend your money is lost in the intergalactic void!

 There is no “reverse transaction” mechanism in Bitcoin.
 With great power comes great responsibility… Keep your keys safe!